 X: Initiate request by AO.
 As outlined above the request is initiated by handing over the questionnaire in which all relevant details on the technical specifications are described

-X + 1WD: Start of analysis on relevant IT, network and other items in relation to the implementation of the requested profile.
+X + 1WD: Start of Wyre analysis on relevant IT, network and other items in relation to the implementation of the requested profile.

-X+10 WD: reply to questionnaire provided by the AO
+X+10 WD: Wyre reply to questionnaire provided by the AO

-X+ 4weeks: In case no further info needed, will organise a kick-offmeeting at the latest within 1 month following the request
+X+ 4weeks: In case no further info needed, Wyre will organise a kick-offmeeting at the latest within 1 month following the request

 X+6weeks: Final confirmation of the request by AO.
-This entails that all elements needed for the implementation are communicated, analysed and agreed between both and the AO.
+This entails that all elements needed for the implementation are communicated, analysed and agreed between both Wyre and the AO.

 X+?weeks: Start of IT configuration & network implementation [will be defined once release planning is available]